ElectricRCAircraftGuy/eRCaGuy_hello_world/stack_exchange/calling_static_func_in_another_file_in_C.md

 So, if you *really* need to call a `static` function in another file, here are some ways.

+## Background knowledge:

+First off, some basic knowledge:

-## Background knowledge: `extern` vs `static`
+### 1. `extern` vs `static`

-First off, some basic knowledge: the keywords `exern` and `static` are opposites to each other. `extern` means "this variable or function is defined in another file", and `static` means "this variable or function is only visible in this file".
+The keywords `exern` and `static` are opposites to each other. `extern` means "this variable or function is defined in another file", and `static` means "this variable or function is only visible in this file".

 _Functions_ without `static` are `extern` by default, so you don't need to explicitly write `extern` in front of them.
 But, you can if you want to:
 ```c